Chain-of-Title / Sworn Document

 Direct Answer

 An affidavit of heirship is a sworn, notarized statement, signed by someone with personal knowledge of the decedent's family, that records the decedent's heirs in the county deed records so the decedent's interest in real property can pass of record without probate.
-The full affidavit of heirship template below is attorney-drafted on the Texas Estates Code Chapter 203 form, includes the two disinterested-witness affidavits prescribed by Section 203.002, and is structured to record in the county clerk's real property records.
+The full affidavit of heirship template below is attorney-drafted on the Texas Estates Code Chapter 203 form, includes the two disinterested-witness corroboration affidavits that title examiners and title underwriters expect, and is structured to record in the county clerk's real property records.

 Attorney-drafted form opens in Word or any PDF reader.
-Free, no email required.
+Free instant download.
 Read the template on this page first →

 Reviewed by Christopher Davis, Esq., Estate Planning AttorneyPennsylvania & New Jersey Bar